Lockdown: 45-year-old man commits suicide in Imo – The Sun Nigeria

 Umuadafa community in Awo Mbieri in the Mbaitoli council area of Imo State has been thrown into mourning as a 45-year-old man identified as Osita Ezuruike committed suicide.

-A reliable source from the community who expressed shock over the tragic incident said that Osita Ezuruike might have decided to end his life due to frustration over the COVID-19 lockdown.
+A reliable source from the community, who expressed shock over the tragic incident, said that Ezuruike might have decided to end his life due to frustration over the COVID-19 lockdown.

 According to the source, “Osita Ezuruike was a petty trader and it appeared the lockdown imposed by the government adversely affected his psyche as he had been idle with no income.